-Dinakdakan is an Ilocano delicacy traditionally made with grilled pork face and liver made rich and creamy by adding pork brains and this version uses mayonnaise instead.
+Dinakdakan is an Ilocano delicacy traditionally made with grilled pork face and liver made rich and creamy by adding pork brains.
 Perfect as a main with steamed rice for lunch or dinner or as "pulutan" (booze food).

 What is Dinakdakan?